theTonyHo/armacode/docset/armacode.docset/Contents/Resources/Documents/_sources/armacode/AddDimAlignedFromLine.txt

 AddDimAlignedFromLine
 ---------------------

-.. py:method:: AddDimAlignedFromLine(curve, dimOffset=100.0, plane=None)
+.. py:function:: AddDimAlignedFromLine(curve, dimOffset=100.0, plane=None)

 Create an Aligned dimension from a line.
 Curve needs to be in Clockwise orientation.